- Day 1: Cebu City & Mactan

 Explore the top tourist attractions in Cebu City and Mactan

-Cebu City and Mactan are home to historical tourists spots that will help you appreciate the story of the province and the Philippines.
+Cebu City and Mactan are home to historical tourist spots that will help you appreciate the story of the province and the Philippines.
 Head to the Mactan Shrine, a monument that commemorates the Battle of Mactan, and Magellan's Cross, the wooden cross representing the birth of Christianity in the country.

 See how that faith is practiced when you visit the Basilica Minore Del Sto Niño de Cebu, a Spanish-era church and a National Landmark.
 Cebu is also home to the Taoist Temple, which was built in the 1970s.
-VIsiting the Yap-Sandiego Ancestral House will allow you to travel back in time and get a glimpse of how Filipinos lived during the Spanish colonial period.
+Visiting the Yap-Sandiego Ancestral House will allow you to travel back in time and get a glimpse of how Filipinos lived during the Spanish colonial period

 Other Visayas tourist spots you can visit in Cebu are the Alegre Guitar Factory, where you can see how Cebu's iconic guitars are made, and the Temple of Leah, a huge structure that was built in honor of the late Leah Adarna.
 If you want to be surrounded by natural scenery and enjoy the mountain breeze, head to the picturesque Sirao Garden.